Note: This course has replaced the former course Technical Writing for Publication

 The course comprises a series of lectures, workshops and tutorials combined with group exercises and individual assignments.
 For a Pass on the course, the participant must have attended at least 80 % of the scheduled activities and completed all assignments in the course.

 To be admitted to the course applicants have to be part of a PhD programme at LTH.

 Additionally, applicants must have progressed far enough in their doctoral work that they are ready to begin writing an original research paper.
 Doctoral students who have not yet gathered enough original results to write their own research article should wait to apply until they are eligible.
 Applicants who gain a place in the course and are not able to complete the assignments because they are too early in their doctoral work will be removed from the course.

-Admission to the course takes into consideration your progress as a doctoral student, whether you have applied for this course previously and not got in, and how early you applied this time.
+Admission to the course takes into consideration your progress as a doctoral student and whether you are prepared to start writing an original research article.
 We do our very best to ensure a fair admission process for all.
 There is no standing waiting list that rolls over from one term to the next, and you should apply for this course if you want to take it this term, regardless of whether you have applied previously.